What Athletes Should Know About Vitamin D

 Many factors affect your Vitamin D status, such as nutrition, sunlight exposure, and genetics.
 Whether you should supplement depends on the Vitamin D concentration in your blood.
 If you have optimal Vitamin D levels, taking Vitamin D likely will not provide an athletic advantage.

-It’s never advisable to supplement blindly, so get your Vitamin D level checked and supplement (or don’t) accordingly.
+It’s never advisable to supplement blindly, so get your Vitamin D level checked before you supplement.
 Keep reading for some tips on how to maximize the benefit of Vitamin D supplements.

 How Vitamin D May Help Athletes